 - Special Education must be completed for all students with an IEP and is defined as adapting the content, methodology, or delivery of instruction to address the unique needs of the student that result from his/her disability.
 Services provided must ensure the child has access to the general curriculum, so that the educational standards within the jurisdiction of the public agency, which apply to all children, can be met.
-NOTE: For students whose area of disability Decision Regarding Special Education Services form, enter Speech or Language services in the Special Education Section.
-Accommodations alone do not constitute Special Education Services.
-Special Education Services must be described in the detail box in a manner that all IEP Team members understand. - Related Services should include services necessary for the student to benefit from Special Education.
+NOTE: For students whose area of disability is Speech or Language Impairment, as documented on the most current Notice and Eligibility Decision Regarding Special Education Services form, enter Speech or Language services in the Special Education section.
+Accommodations alone do not constitute Special Education services.
+Special Education services must be described in the detail box in a manner that all IEP Team members understand. - Related Services should include services necessary for the student to benefit from Special Education.
 When addressed, related services must be written in detail.
 Examples of Related Services include audiology services, counseling services, including rehabilitation counseling services, early identification and assessment of disabilities in children, interpreting services, medical services (for diagnostic or evaluation purposes only), occupational therapy, parent counseling and training, physical therapy, psychological services, recreation, including therapeutic recreation, speech-language pathology (as an additional service), social work services in schools, school nurse services, school health services, and orientation and mobility services.
 Related services do not include a medical device that is surgically implanted, the optimization of that device's functioning (e.g., mapping), maintenance of that device, or the replacement of that device.